Low-Power Wake-Up Signal Design in 3GPP 5G-Advanced Release 19: Introduction

 Battery life is directly related to the DRX cycle.
 A longer DRX cycle results in improved battery life because the UE can stay in the low power sleep state.
 On the other hand, since the UE is not available during the DRX period, a longer DRX cycle increases the delay with which the UE can be reached by the network.
 Many network services have strict requirements on the delay with which the UE can be reached.
 Hence, the battery-life is inherently limited by the requirements of the network services.
 Examples of such services or use cases are actuators that operate sprinklers, the sprinklers have to be activated as soon as the smoke sensors detect a potential fire.
 Delays of tens of seconds are not acceptable.

 The LP-WUS feature takes a step forward and enables significant improvements in power consumption in the idle state while maintaining latency requirements.
-To achieve this, two signals are introduced, the LP-WUS triggering the decoding of the paging message and LP-SS to perform measurements.
-Both signals can be processed by the LR which is \textit{independent} of the 5G Main Radio (MR), i.e. the 5G MR can be powered off while the LP-WUR is active and searching for a potential LP-WUS and performing measurements.
+To achieve this, two novel signals are introduced, the LP-WUS triggering the decoding of the paging message and the LP-SS to perform measurements.
+Both signals are processed by the LR, operating \textit{independently} of the 5G Main Radio (MR).
+In this way, the MR can remain powered down while the LP-WUR continues to search for potential LP-WUS and carry out measurements via LP-SS, thereby reducing energy consumption.
 This differentiates LP-WUS from existing power-saving features such as the 5G Rel-17 Paging-Early Indication (PEI) which is based on the Physical Data Control CHannel (PDCCH) and requires the MR for reception.

-LP-WUS is also specified for RRC\_CONNECTED.
+LP-WUS is also specified for the RRC\_CONNECTED mode.
 Similar to RRC\_IDLE/INACTIVE, the LP-WUS triggers PDCCH monitoring by the MR. However, since DL traffic arrival is significantly more likely in RRC\_CONNECTED, the MR cannot power down into an ultra-deep sleep state since it would take too long to power the MR up again.
 That is the main reason the power-saving gains are more pronounced in RRC\_IDLE/INACTIVE since the MR consumes almost no power in the ultra-deep sleep state.
 Consequently, this paper focuses on the LP-WUS operation in RRC\_IDLE/INACTIVE mode.

 The paper is organized as follows: Section \ref{sec:operation} describes the LP-WUS procedures and configurations in RRC\_IDLE/INACTIVE mode.
 In Section \ref{sec:phy} the physical layer design of both LP-WUS and LP-SS is explained.
 Finally, Section \ref{sec:conclusion} provides a summary and conclusion of this contribution.